Candy and Confectionery Gummy Candy Recipes

 Carrot Ginger Candy

 A gummy carrot candy recipe made with real carrot juice, gelatin, and autumn spices, plus a crunchy sugar coating.
-These carrot gummies are the best carrot ginger candy, and one of my all-time favorite recipes with carrot juice.

 What Inspired This Carrot Candy Recipe?